topst-development/Documentation/Single Board Computer/G Model/D3-G/Software/Linux SDK Getting Started.md

 ## 3.2 Yocto Project
 ---
-The Yocto Project is an open source project focuses on embedded Linux development.
+The Yocto Project is an open source project that focuses on embedded Linux development.
 It uses a combination of Open Embedded project, which is Poky, and ***bitbake*** as the build system to make Linux images.
 By using Yocto Project, you can simultaneously build the bootloader, kernel, and rootfs.